Thursday, 20 July 2006

 The first thing we came to on the outskirts of the town was a large supermarket, so we stocked up on lunch supplies.
 Vouvray was familiar from last year, with its streets rising from the river flats and its great church at the top.

-We went down past the restaurant where we had eaten before (les Chalands) and checked that it would be open in the evening, then went straight to the camping ground below the highway, near the confluence of the Cisse with the Loire.
+We went down past the restaurant where we had eaten before (les Chalands), checking as we passed that it would be open in the evening, then went straight to the camping ground below the highway, near the confluence of the Cisse with the Loire.

 There was nobody in the office so we went in and set ourselves up under a tree.
 The place was not crowded and the grass was thick and soft.
 We had just finished our showers when officialdom came wobbling up on a bicycle, knees out, elbows in, and Keith went with him to pay.